kaggour/AM-CDM/README.md

 *Keep writing in each section down to a few sentences - goal is to allow people to understand quickly (10-15 minute read time) what this is and direct them to other sources (ASM handbook, Wiki Pages) for more context.*

 *More detailed information, graphics, links, etc. could be contained in the Wiki pages - see for reference: https://github.com/idaholab/Deep-Lynx/wiki*

+*This content could be put into a PPT/PDF for sharing outside of the Github environment*

 ## What is the AM CDM - Lead: Kareem Aggour
 *pull info from Kareem's ASM Handbook Chapter*